xx299x/DrissionPagePlus/README.en.md

 ### close_other_tabs()

 Close tab pages other than the incoming tab page, and keep the current page by default.
+You can pass in a list or tuple.

 Parameter Description:

-- num_or_handle:[int, str]  - The serial number or handle of the tab to keep, the first serial number is 0, and the last is - 1
+- num_or_handles:[int, str]-The serial number or handle of the tab to keep, you can pass in a list or tuple of handles

 Returns: None